-NYU Langone Health, a world-class, patient-centered, integrated, academic medical center, is one of the nation's premier centers for excellence in clinical care, biomedical research and medical education.
-Located in the heart of Manhattan, NYU Langone is composed of four hospitals – Tisch Hospital, its flagship acute care facility; Rusk Rehabilitation; the Hospital for Joint Diseases, one of only five hospitals in the nation dedicated to orthopaedics and rheumatology; and Hassenfeld Pediatric Center, a comprehensive pediatric hospital supporting a full array of children's health services across the medical center – plus the NYU School of Medicine, which since 1841 has trained thousands of physicians and scientists who have helped to shape the course of medical history.
-The medical center's tri-fold mission to serve, teach and discover is achieved 365 days a year through the seamless integration of a culture devoted to excellence in patient care, education and research.
+NYU Langone Health, a world-class, integrated academic medical center, is one of the nation's premier centers for excellence in patient care, science and education.
+As one of the largest health systems in the Northeast, NYU Langone Health is comprised of six inpatient facilities and over 300 locations throughout the New York City region and in Florida.
+The system includes the NYU Grossman School of Medicine, which since 1841 has trained thousands of physicians and scientists who have helped to shape the course of medical history.
+The health system’s mission to care, teach and discover is achieved daily through the seamless integration of a culture of exceptionalism.
+NYU Langone Health’s values of performance, respect, integrity, diversity and excellence (PRIDE) influence the way in which the system shows up each and every day for its patients, its students and its communities.

 The City University of New York is the nation’s largest, urban public university serving more than 269,000 degree-credit students and 247,000 adult, continuing and professional education students at 24 campuses across New York City.